The Path from Matter to Consciousness

 Nibbana

-Before ending this chapter, I want to say only a few things about Nibbana.
+Before ending this chapter, I want to say only a few things about Nibbāna.

-Nibbana, once even glimpsed, is where matter, mind, and consciousness will be inclining towards.
+Nibbāna, once even glimpsed, is where matter, mind, and consciousness will be inclining towards.
 Matter, in the sense that coarse material (environmental and bodily) circumstances will be sought to be escaped from or refined; mind, in the sense, that the contents of the thinking mind will be sought to be brought into alignment with the glimpsed truth of perfection, and consciousness, in the sense that consciousness will begin to pay attention to phenomena only in such a way as to realise some ultimate truth they might be capable of revealing.

-But in a yet other sense, it may be said, that, Nibbana stands at the end of the spiritual journey, as matter stands at the beginning, while the road from one to the other, is travelled by the mind.
+But in a yet other sense, it may be said, that, Nibbāna stands at the end of the spiritual journey, as matter stands at the beginning, while the road from one to the other, is traversed by the mind.

 Overview

-Now, the most important key for thinking along the line of a system is, to realise the logic of the system.
+Now, the most important key for thinking along the line of a system, is, to realise the logic of the system.
 Once that logic is realised, or understood, everything that is seeked to be understood, can be measured with the whole structure of the system.
 If even one point of contact with something known can be found, any problem can be turned into a solution.

-To better realise the logic of the Abhidhamma, or to easier accommodate the above said drawing of a map in consciousness, I will give below a brief overview chart of the main categories of the Abhidhamma system.
+To better realise the logic of the Abhidhamma, or to easier accommodate the above-said drawing of a map in consciousness, I will give below a brief overview chart of the main categories of the Abhidhamma system.
 This will help the student to better memorise the fundamentals of the system, as well as to visualise how all things fit together.

-Gross matter refers especially to the matter of the body (treated usually either as body parts or as made up of the 4 elements) and the 5 senses with their respective objects.
+Gross matter refers especially to the matter of the body (treated usually either as body parts or as made up of the 4 elements) and the 5 senses with their respective objects.And it too refers to all phenomena and processes related to these, such as digestion, sexuality, birth, aging, death, and bodily comfort, or discomfort.
+Subtle matter will include fine-material matter, usually experienced as energy (which is the material side to what we have discussed under the heading of “The Fine-material sphere”.)

 Mind can be divided into emotions (or mind-states), mental processes and ideas.
 Emotions although usually containing all the mental factors shown, are most easily knowable through the factors of mental-life (mental-life faculty) and feeling.
 Mental Processes, although containing all the above-shown factors of mind, may be most easily knowable through the mental factors of mental application, mental sustainment, and decision, (perhaps with exception of the life-continuum).
 Ideas (or concepts) (together with physical objects) are the contents of the thinking mind.

-When considering about mental development, these categories are treated differently.
-As consciousness tries to shift from the sense-sphere world to the fine-material or even immaterial world, what were in life simply sensations or emotions with a justified purpose in that sphere, are then seen as hindrances, floods, bonds or defilements, which have to be overcome in order to make any progress.
-The main means to that will be mental processing, higher ideas and decision making.
+When considering about mental development and the path to Nibbāna, these categories are treated differently: As consciousness tries to shift from the sense-sphere world to the fine-material or later still to the immaterial world, what were in life simply sensations or emotions with a justified purpose in that sphere, are then seen as hindrances, (floods, bonds or defilements)†, which have to be overcome in order to make any

 Application